excsn/rzmq/core/API_REFERENCE.md

 *   **`rzmq::socket::options::ROUTING_ID`**: `&[u8]` (passed as value) - Socket identity (e.g., for `DEALER`, `ROUTER`).
 Max 255 bytes.
 *   **`rzmq::socket::options::SUBSCRIBE`**: `&[u8]` (passed as value) - For `SUB` sockets, subscribes to a topic prefix.
 *   **`rzmq::socket::options::UNSUBSCRIBE`**: `&[u8]` (passed as value) - For `SUB` sockets, unsubscribes from a topic prefix.
+*   **`rzmq::socket::options::LAST_ENDPOINT`**: `i32` (read-only) - Retrieves the last endpoint string that the socket successfully bound to.
+Useful when binding to an ephemeral port (e.g., "tcp://127.0.0.1:0").
+Returns an empty string if the socket has not been bound.
 *   **`rzmq::socket::options::TCP_KEEPALIVE`**: `i32` - TCP keepalive mode (-1: disable, 0: use system default, 1: enable).
 *   **`rzmq::socket::options::TCP_KEEPALIVE_IDLE`**: `i32` - TCP keepalive idle time in seconds before probes are sent.
 *   **`rzmq::socket::options::TCP_KEEPALIVE_CNT`**: `i32` - Number of TCP keepalive probes before dropping connection.